 This unique experience made a lasting impression on the Joseph family and they’ve been enthusiastically sharing their story with others ever since.
 Going the extra mile by being flexible and willing to not only solve customer problems, but to come up with creative and welcoming solutions for their celebration led to an amazing memory for three generations of family members.

-Genuine moments of truth that make a lasting impact on customers do not come along often for most businesses.
+Key Insight Genuine moments of truth that make a lasting impact on customers do not come along often for most businesses.
 Sadly, many of those that do are ignored or fumbled badly.
 Helping the Joseph family turn a difficult and unusual need into a memorable and perception-altering experience was just such an occasion.
 Fortunately, Julie Slaughter viewed this as an opportunity to shine by going above and beyond expectations, rather than a non-conforming request that might disrupt normal operations.

 Ideas to Consider